Investment books I have read

 Testing Benjamin Graham’s Net Current Asset Value Strategy in London (Xiao, Arnold)

 This is another study of low PB stocks, but in this case specifically the classic net-net Graham stocks.
-The results are compelling and motivating and possibly astounding.
-If you have the guts to invest all of your capital in perhaps less than 5 companies (see 1997), all of which are basket cases, then you are welcome to the excess returns and you’re a more brave than I.
+The results are compelling, motivating and possibly astounding.
+If you have the guts to invest all of your capital in perhaps less than 5 companies (see 1997), all of which are basket cases, then you are welcome to the excess returns and you’re braver than I.

 The Superinvestors of Graham-and-Doddsville (Warren Buffett)